sonakanwal/python-django-rest-framework/README.md

      Use following Endpoint to get article by id, put and delete.
 Append Authorization Header with the Bearer Token obtained from above URL: http://localhost:8000/api/articles/id/

-     Use following Endpoint to get authors list without authentication: http://localhost:8000/api/authors/
+     Use following Endpoint to get authors list and post author without authentication: http://localhost:8000/api/authors/

      Also, find following URLs for JWT tokens: